White Pizza Sauce

 6. Step 6:

-Add grated cheese to the sauce, season with salt and pepper, add a pinch of nutmeg and mix.
-Be careful with the amount of salt, as the parmesan itself is quite salty.
-Remove the sauce from the heat and cool slightly before use.
-Apply the finished sauce to the pizza base, a little short of its edges.
-If the sauce is very thick and it is difficult to put it on the pizza, just put it back on the stove and warm it up slightly.
+Stir the grated cheese into the sauce, season with salt and pepper, add a pinch of nutmeg, and mix.
+Go easy on the salt, since Parmesan is already quite salty.
+Take the sauce off the heat and let it cool slightly before using.
+Spread the finished sauce over the pizza base, stopping just short of the edges.
+If it's gotten too thick to spread, just return it to the stove and warm it gently.

 Caloric content of the products possible in the composition of the dish